seafloor/plink2hdf5/readme.md

 conda create -f envs/python_env.yaml
 ```

+Note that the download_plink rules from the snakefile will automatically be run on the head node as they are defined as local rules.
+To ensure this works, snakemake should always be called from the head node, and will then submit jobs for each of the rules (i.e. don't start an interactive job and then try to run the snakemake workflow from a compute node).

 ## Customise the config file

 Everything is managed via a config file - you shouldn't need to touch the snakefile.
 Copy the example and edit:

 ```
 cp example_config.yaml config.yaml
 vim config.yaml # add your own paths etc.